-One of the key early deliverables for the project is a risk scenario workshop for industry participants from across the National Electricity Market (NEM) which will gather information on vulnerabilities to weather and climate events.
-Planning for the workshop has drawn upon operational interaction between BoM and AEMO (for example, the Bureau has a forecaster embedded in AEMO's operations) resulting in a rich amount of information being available to the ESCI project.
+One of the key early deliverables for the project was a risk scenario workshop for industry participants from across the National Electricity Market (NEM) which will gather information on vulnerabilities to weather and climate events.
+Planning for the workshop drew upon operational interaction between BoM and AEMO (for example, the Bureau has a forecaster embedded in AEMO's operations) resulting in a rich amount of information being available to the project.
 This prior interaction exploring vulnerability and the electricity system has greatly informed the design of the extreme weather and climate scenario, and the design of the workshop itself.

 The NEM is vulnerable to weather and climate risks at all timescales, ranging from the influence of antecedent conditions, through the instantaneous consequences of high-impact weather, and through planning lead times of minutes (weather forecasts), multi-week and multi-month (seasonal forecasts of climate variability), multi-year (2-10 year experimental forecasts) to decadal (climate change projections) timescales.
-The spatial coverage, wide range of interconnected assets, and coordinated operability of the NEM encompasses vulnerability to a similarly wide range of hazards, across all timescales.
-Most notable amongst these are temperature and extreme temperatures, heatwaves, drought, bushfires, dust, wind and extreme wind, storms, hail and lightning.
+The spatial coverage, wide range of interconnected assets, and coordinated operability of the NEM encompasses vulnerability to a similarly wide range of hazards.
+Most notable amongst these are rising temperature and extreme temperatures, heatwaves, drought, bushfires, dust, wind and extreme wind, storms, hail and lightning.
 Some of the vulnerabilities identified, including those exposed by High Impact Low Probability (HILP) weather and climate events, will present challenges to the way current data can be best employed, and challenges for how new projection data is best modelled.

 Some of these hazards are important in complex ways.
-For example, demand, generation and transmission of electricity within the NEM is not just sensitive to average temperatures; single days of extreme heat are generally less important than sequences of extreme heat.
-The impact differs at different locations across the NEM and is also affected by the large scale weather patterns, including how wind and precipitation vary at the same time and over periods of days, weeks and months.
-Similarly, generation and transmission within the NEM is sensitive to wind in different ways, for example whether it is perpendicular to transmission lines; peak wind gusts are more important than average wind speed.
-In addition, the NEM is sensitive to coincident and compound extreme events, where multiple hazards interact simultaneously.
+For example, demand, generation and transmission of electricity within the NEM is sensitive to average temperatures, single days of extreme heat, sequences of extreme heat and the highest value temperature over a given period.
+The sensitivity to each of these aspects of temperature covers point locations across the NEM, as well as the synoptic-scale (weather pattern) progression of events over the entire spatial domain of the NEM-and over periods of days, weeks and months.
+Similarly, generation and transmission within the NEM is sensitive to different wind characteristics, and in addition, the NEM is sensitive to coincident and compound extreme events, where multiple hazards interact simultaneously.

 To suit many of these needs, regional-scale projections should ideally include techniques that resolve high-impact weather (on sub-daily time-scales and less than 10 km spatial-scales).
-It was noted that the Climate Data Inventory for the project identified a wide range of regional climate projections, with different spatial and temporal resolutions, covering different parts of the Australian region.
-However, none of these have sufficiently high spatial resolution for extreme weather events over the domain of the NEM.
+It was noted that the Climate Data Inventory for the project identified a wide range of regional climate projections currently available, with different spatial and temporal resolutions, covering different parts of the Australian region.
+However, none of these have sufficiently high spatial resolution for extreme weather events over the entire domain of the NEM (the eastern half of Australia and South Australia).
 Instead, there are national-scale projections at coarser resolutions, and various high-resolution projections covering individual States.
-This information is relevant to future modelling by the project, while newer global and regional modelling, that may extend our capabilities, is becoming available over the life of the project.

-The first climate scenario workshop focused on the near-term future (2021-2023) and on two themes, reliability and resilience planning.
+The first climate scenario workshop focused on the near-term future (2021-2023) and on two themes, Reliability and Resilience Planning.
 Identifying these broad planning functions, with their inbuilt processes for modelling risks to the NEM, presents a relatively quickly-achievable means of including climate change information to support current decision making.
-This approach was strongly supported by industry participants, and contrasts to an approach that targets an exhaustive list of assets and classes of assets, or operational systems-which will take more time to achieve impact.
+This approach was strongly supported by industry participants, and contrasts to an approach that targets an exhaustive list of assets and classes of assets, or operational systems-which would take more time to achieve impact.